 What We Love: Sharpening guide included, affordable, double-sided, easy to clean

 What We Don't Love: Fine side grit is a little soft, needs to soak in water before use

 Water stones use water as a lubricant to enhance sharpening and to carry away residue.
 This budget-friendly water-stone option from Sharp Pebble has the optimal two-sided grit.
 The 1,000/6,000 grain allows you to repair and sharpen seriously dull blades and hone edges to a sharp point all in one stone.
 And the rubber base affixes the stone to a nonslip bamboo outer base for extra stability during the process.

 Versatility is another bonus with the Sharp Pebble.
-You can sharpen everything from kitchen knives to garden shears, and the generous 7.25 x 2.25-inch surface allows plenty of area for even larger blades.
+You can sharpen everything from chef's knives to garden shears, and the generous 7.25 x 2.25-inch surface allows plenty of area for even larger blades.
 The included angle guide will give beginners a sense of ease since it helps you find the exact angle effortlessly.
 This is a water stone, so be prepared to soak it for approximately 15 minutes prior to use and keep a bowl of water nearby to maintain moisture level during processing.

 Grit: 1,000/6,000 | Design: Two-side grit with base | Material: Aluminum oxide

 Norton Combination Oilstone

 What We Love: Excellent for repair work, durable, no presoak necessary

 What We Don't Love: Honing oils can be messy